-When you turn on Sandbox in Windows 11, you enable a lightweight, isolated desktop environment to safely run applications.
-The sandbox environment is completely isolated and remains “sandboxed” and runs separately from the host machine.
+When you turn on Sandbox in Windows 11, you enable a lightweight, isolated desktop environment to run applications safely.
+The sandbox environment is completely isolated, remains “sandboxed,” and runs separately from the host machine.

 By default, audio (ex: microphone) and video (ex: camera) input from the host to the Windows Sandbox are not permitted.
-If you need to use a microphone or camera within the sandboxed environment you will need to allow audio and video input.
+However, if you need to use a microphone or camera within the sandboxed environment, you will need to allow audio and video input.